The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 Potato compress

-Apply potato slices on the cheek for a minute 2-3 times a day.
+Apply potato slices to your cheek for about 2-3 times a day.
 This will help reduce pain and swelling.

-Eat soft foods, avoid hot drinks and reduce your salt intake
+Eat soft foods, avoid hot drinks and reduce salt intake

-Eating chips or any other hard foods can put pressure on the tooth and increase cheek swelling.
+Eating chips or any other hard foods can put pressure on the tooth and increase swelling in the cheeks.
 Instead, eat soft foods and avoid hot drinks.
 Too much salt intake, among other things, can cause swelling of the face and cheeks.

 other methods

-• Observe oral hygiene.
-You should brush your teeth twice a day to prevent the growth of bacteria.
-This will reduce the chance of an infection or decay of tooth enamel, which can lead to swelling of the cheek.
+• Maintain good oral hygiene.
+It is necessary to brush your teeth twice a day to prevent the growth of bacteria.
+This will reduce the chance of infection or destruction of tooth enamel, which can lead to swelling of the cheek.

-• Rinse your mouth with a solution of sea salt at the rate of 1/2 teaspoon of salt to a glass of warm water.
+• Rinse your mouth with a solution of sea salt at the rate of 1/2 teaspoon of salt per glass of warm water.

 When should you see a doctor?